14UA Green - Head Coach

 - In the Austin Music Hall of Fame

-This is Doug’s first year with Roots, after coaching club volleyball in the Austin area for the past decade.
+This is Doug’s second year with Roots, after coaching club volleyball in the Austin area for the past decade.
 His teams have had two Gold bracket finishes at USAV Junior Nationals, multiple appearances in the Tour of Texas, and numerous tournament wins.
+This past season (2019-2020) Doug led his 14 Under Armour Green team to a strong showing at USAV Girls’ Junior Nationals (USA Division).

 Doug has been the high school varsity head coach at Round Rock Christian Academy since 2015.
 In his five years with the program, the Crusaders have an overall record of 170-41-7, and a district record of 44-2 with four consecutive undefeated district championships.
 RRCA has advanced to the State Final Four each of the past four years, with three appearances in the championship match, and won the TAPPS 3A State Championship in 2017, when Doug was named “Coach of the Year” by the Texas Association of Volleyball Coaches.